 How long will I have to wait for an appointment?

 EICP doesn’t operate a waiting list and clients will normally be offered an appointment within 7 days.
 Occasionally, during holiday periods this may be slightly longer.

-Subject to availability we offer day, evening and weekend appointments.
+Subject to availability we offer day, evening and Saturday appointments.

 What if I want to end the therapy?